KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 # Welcome to Kunming's homepage!
 &emsp;
 ## Kunming SHAO (邵堃明)
-### PhD student at The Hong Kong University of Science and Technology (HKUST)
+### PhD candidate at The Hong Kong University of Science and Technology (HKUST)
 &emsp;

-Kunming SHAO is now a PhD student at The Hong Kong University of Science and Technology and AI Chip Center for Emerging Smart Systems supervised by **Prof. Chi-Ying TSUI** (Professor, Head of ISD Division, SMIEEE) and **Prof. Tim CHENG** (Chair Professor, VP, FIEEE, FHKAES).
+Kunming SHAO is now a PhD candidate at The Hong Kong University of Science and Technology and AI Chip Center for Emerging Smart Systems supervised by **Prof. Chi-Ying TSUI** (Professor, Head of ISD Division, SMIEEE) and **Prof. Tim CHENG** (Chair Professor, VP, FIEEE, FHKAES).
 His current research interests are AI chip design, Digital Compute-In-Memory (DCIM) and Electronic Design Automation (EDA).

 **Email:** kshaoaa@connect.ust.hk or kshaoaa@foxmail.com